UniTime/unitime-doc/instructors.md

 ## Screen Description

 The Instructors screen displays a list of instructors that can be used throughout the application - for example, to assign instructors to classes/examinations or to add instructors to a designator list.
-Clicking on any instructor will take you to his/her [Instructor Detail](instructor-detail) screen.
+Clicking on any instructor will take you to their [Instructor Detail](instructor-detail) screen.

 ![Instructors](images/instructors-1.png){:class='screenshot'}